-The practice's website and information leaflet provided patients with information about the range of treatments available at the practice.
+The practice's website provided patients with information about the range of treatments available at the practice.

 The dentists described to us the methods they used to help patients understand treatment options discussed.
-These included photographs, models, videos and X-ray images.
+These included for example photographs, models, videos and X-ray images.